Skip to main content

 Is AoIT only for students interested in IT careers?

-No. While many academy students are interested in IT and Engineering careers, the skills students learn in AoIT are transferable to most careers.
+No. While many academy students are interested in IT and Engineering careers, the skills students learn in AoIT are transferable to all career paths.

 How are students admitted?